January 29, 2014 - May 25, 2014

 Explore mail-art correspondence on tumblrThe collaboration has already begun: exhibition curator artist David Wilson with Director Lawrence Rinder and Director of Engagement Aimee Chang, have been inviting artists to participate in retreats, classes, and an extensive mail-art correspondence, sparking ideas for The Possible.
 Follow the planning process as it unfolds on tumblr.

 The Possible is organized by guest curator David Wilson, with Director Lawrence Rinder.
-The project is supported in part by The Andy Warhol Foundation for the Visual Arts; Carla and David Crane; the National Endowment for the Arts; a Craft Research Fund grant from The Center for Craft, Creativity & Design, Inc; and Joachim and Nancy Hellman Bechtle.
+The project is supported in part by The Andy Warhol Foundation for the Visual Arts; Carla and David Crane; National Endowment for the Arts; a Craft Research Fund grant from The Center for Craft, Creativity & Design, Inc; LEF Foundation; and Joachim and Nancy Hellman Bechtle.
 Kids Club, part of The Possible, is organized by Director of Engagement Aimee Chang and is supported by Donna and Gary Freedman.